-These are the grounds for divorce in Thailand.
-Divorce is a process which causes conflicts if one or the other will not mutually settle and agree to end the marriage.
+These are the Thai grounds for divorce in Thailand.
+Divorce is a process that causes conflicts if one or the other will not mutually settle and agree to end the marriage.
 If a divorce is impossible to be done at the district office by both agreeing to it, then you would have to do it the other way and file for a divorce in court.
 Going through the process of a divorce in court, known as the contested, means to be able to provide claims for the divorce.

 Thailand tends to be Bangkok with lots to offer the expatriate in Thailand.
 You can also see more here.

 The following are grounds accepted in filing a divorce in court:

-– If any spouse provided support or has honored another and been proved with infidelity, this would be a claim for divorce.
+– If any spouse provided support or has honored another and been proved with infidelity.
+This would be a claim for divorce.

 – If a spouse is found responsible for any bad behavior that causes the other party as:

 Seriously ashamed or embarrassed

-- 2.3 Sustained excessive injury or trouble
+Sustained excessive injury or trouble

-- 3. Seriously harmed or tortured
+Seriously harmed or tortured

 – If one has abandoned the other for more than a year, a divorce can be filed.

-– If one or the other has lived their lives separately as being unable to live together peacefully for more than 3 years or by order of the court, this too will be a ground to file a divorce.
+– If one or the other has lived their lives separately as being unable to live together peacefully for more than 3 years or by order of the court, this too will be ground to file a divorce.

 7. Disappearance or left the dwelling

 – If one has disappeared or has left his home or country of residence for 3 years and not knowing if still alive or deceased, the other may file for a divorce.

-- 8. Failure in giving proper maintenance and support
+8. Failure in giving proper maintenance and support

 – If one party be found and confirmed as mentally ill for more than 3 years that does not guarantee the growth and continuity of marriage, the other may claim for divorce.

-- 10. Broken bond of good behavior
+10. Broken bond of good behavior

 – For those subjected to good behavior bonds, failure to comply with what has been imposed will be a ground for divorce.

-- 11. Suffering from a communicable disease
+11. Suffering from a communicable disease

-- 12. Physical disadvantage
+12. Physical disadvantage

-The grounds for divorce in Thailand as explained above should also be viewed with other issues when it comes to divorce in Thailand.
-Firstly you will need to have a Thailand lawyer as well as be represented by a Thai law firm even when it is an unopposed divorce.
+The grounds for divorce in Thailand as explained above should also be viewed with other issues.
+This when it comes to divorce in Thailand.
+Firstly you will need to have a Thailand lawyer as well as be represented by a Thai law firm.
+This even when it is an unopposed divorce.